alireza1989/basic_deeplearning_machine/README.md

 >
 >7.
 Then our bash script will install TensorFlow for Python3.
 >
 >8.
-If our bash script ran successfully, we should see the version of the tensorflow installed on the screen.
+If our bash script ran successfully, we should see the version of the TensorFlow installed on the screen.

 ### Follow me @ Republic of AI: